BritBox: Growth and profitability

-BritBox UK and ITVX
+BritBox UK and BritBox International split

-In March 2022, ITV announced that its new ITVX streaming platform - an integrated advertising and subscription funded platform for the UK market which will take over from catch-up service ITV Hub - would also include access to BritBox for British consumers.
-Due to this announcement the BBC has decided to sell their share in BritBox UK to ITV but still will remain a content provider to the service.
+In March 2022, ITV announced that its new ITVX streaming platform – an integrated advertising and subscription funded platform for the UK market which will take over from catch-up service ITV Hub – would also include access to BritBox for British consumers.
+The BBC decided to sell their share in BritBox UK to ITV, but still will remain a content provider to the service.

+On 9 February 2024, it was announced that BritBox UK would officially shut down its standalone service on 30 April 2024, with all of its content moving to ITVX.

+On 29 February 2024, it was announced that BBC Studios had paid £255 million to acquire ITV's shares in BritBox International, making it a fully owned subsidiary under the BBC Studios Global Media & Streaming Division.
+ITV, which will continue to fully own BritBox UK, stated that it was leaving the joint venture to focus on the growth of its ITVX service and ITV Studios and that its shareholders were yet to receive sale proceeds through a share buyback scheme set to launch after full-year reports are released on 7 March.

+On 20 May 2024, it was announced that the streaming service would close its South African operations on 30 August 2024.